What currency do you need in Prague?

 Even guides have card terminals!

 Yes, Prague is getting more and more cashless!
 As a tour guide, I also have a card terminal in my backpack.
-You can basically pay for your tour after we finish.
-To make the transaction a bit more convenient.
-Handling a cash in the street is a bit old fashioned but still possible on my tours.
+You can easily pay for your tour after we finish.
+Handling cash in the street is a bit old fashioned but still possible on my tours.
 You can choose 🙂

 prague tour